muskankumari12/Animation/README.md

 * A small glance of css animation.
 * Animation and keyframes are used.

-LEARN HOW TO CATCH A POKIMON.
+LEARN HOW TO CATCH A POKEMON.